Atyantik/react-pwa/README.md

 ##### SEO
 Our customized routes enable creating meta tags to create Twitter, Google+, Linkedin, Facebook cards.
 We know how important SEO is to an application.

+##### Content Folding
+Show only relevant data when loading via server.
+Fold your content to save bytes.

 ##### Page Caching
 Well now you can cache a page in SSR.
 Pretty simple. just add cache option to route